vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 # Troubleshooting

-If there are any issues here that are undocumented, feel free to [create an issue!](https://github.com/vinegarhq/vinegarhq.github.io/issues/new/choose)
+If there are any undocumented issues, feel free to [create an issue](https://github.com/vinegarhq/vinegarhq.github.io/issues/new/choose) to update the documentation!

 ---